workingDog/nendohakari/README.md

 Each **clay part** is displayed by its colour and is initially given a generic name.
 Taping on the name brings up the keyboard to edit the name.

-The results consist of the clay type and density selected, the scale used and the length/depth of the clay work.
+The results consist of the clay type and density selected, the scale used and the length thickness of the clay work.
 The calculated area of the drawing is shown and finally the calculated weight of the clay for each part is displayed.

 The results are aggregated results, that is, parts with the same colour are added together to give you